Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/modules/01-hub/README.md

 > TODO: Add VM AAD joined (needs bastion Standard)

 Note: `deploy.hub.parameters.jsonc` file contains the username and password for the virtual machine.
-These can be changed in the parameters file for the vm, however these are the default values:
+These can be changed in the parameters file for the VM, however these are the default values:

 ```
 Username: azureuser